Anish John

-Anish John is a film sound designer, and mixer.
+Anish John is a filmmaker, sound designer, and sound mixer.
 He won the National Award for Best Sound Design (Best Audiography) for the film Labour of Love (Asha Jaoar Majhe, 2014).
 He bagged the Best Sound Design award at the 63rd Filmfare Awards, for the film Trapped (2017).
 He is the Sound Designer of the acclaimed Netflix series 'Sacred Games'.
 He was also the production sound mixer for Newton (2017) among other accomplishments.
 Anish has worked in English, Hindi, Bengali, Tamil, Malayalam, and Marathi films, besides having worked on numerous documentaries and creative advertisement projects.

 Early life

 Born and raised in Kolkata, Anish did his schooling at Don Bosco School, Park Circus, and continued with college in the city itself, at St. Xaviers College.
 He then pursued his higher education, focusing on a formal film education, doing a three years course in Film Sound from the Film and Television Institute of India, Pune (FTII).